Skip to content | Accessibility Information

 Special Features

-• This course is supported by a comprehensive range of workshops for hand and machine making in ceramics, glass, metal, wood and plastics, digital making facilities for CNC routing, 3D printing and laser cutting.
+• Diverse workshop facilities: This course is supported by a comprehensive range of workshops for hand and machine making in wood, plastics, metal, ceramics and glass, digital making facilities for CNC routing, 3D printing and laser cutting.

-• You will be taught by a range of academic and technical experts across the School of Art who are practicing designers, makers and artists.
+• Expert-led learning: You will be taught by a range of academic and technical experts across the School of Art who are practicing designers, makers and artists.

 Course Content